sam-fletcher/uneasy/README.md

 # Uneasy Lies the Head

-A web adaptation of *[Uneasy Lies the Head](https://adambell.itch.io/uneasy-lies-the-head-2e)*, a 2–5 player competitive GMless tabletop RPG set in a royal court.
-Players each control a noble and their retinue, scheming and allying their way through a 13-row timeline toward a climactic Shake-Up — no winner, just a dramatic story everyone told together.
-This adaptation turns it into an asynchronous, "play by post" web game: make your move, then come back whenever the next player has made theirs.
+A web adaptation of *[Uneasy Lies the Head](https://adambell.itch.io/uneasy-lies-the-head-2e)*, a 2-5 player competitive GMless tabletop RPG set in a royal court.

+Players each control a noble and their retinue, scheming and allying their way toward a climactic finale.
+No winner, just a dramatic story everyone told together.

+Designed for both desktop and mobile browsers, and both real-time and "play by post" styles: make your move, then come back whenever the next player has made theirs.

 ![Early-on in the Main Event, showing the chat log and a player's retinue](docs/images/screenshot.png)